:::

 (d) unambiguous and unique reference number(s) identifying the seed lot.
 This may be a seed lot reference number or a sequence or sequences of label numbers

-(e) the species and where relevant cultivar of seed
+(e) the species and where relevant variety/cultivar of seed

 (h) tests required